-The leave it command which every dog should know can be expanded to training a dog to leave its wounds alone.
+The leave it command, which every dog should know, can be expanded to training a dog to leave its wounds alone.
 Of course, this command will only work when you are around.
 The main disadvantage is the fact that your dog starts associating "leave it" with your presence, and therefore, the moment you turn your back, leave the room or leave the home, your dog will start pestering the wound.
 Make sure when you ask "leave it" to give a stuffed Kong or a toy to keep your dog occupied and keep his mind off the wound.
-In order to train the leave it or drop it command, read: How to Train your Dog the Leave it and Drop it Command"

 Option 5: Ask Your Vet for Itch Relief Products

 Many times, the poor dog is licking/chewing the wound because his skin is itchy.
 In such a case, the dog can be helped with some products meant to relieve itching.
-Your vet may prescribe a product such a diphenidramine (plain Benadryl), a cortisone-based spray, medicated shampoo or even steroids for severe cases.
-For natural remedies Dr. Mark1961 has a helpful hub: Natural Dog Health: Allergies.
+Your vet may prescribe a product such as diphenhydramine (plain Benadryl), a cortisone-based spray, medicated shampoo or even steroids for severe cases.
+For natural remedies, Dr. Mark1961 has a helpful article: Natural Dog Health: Allergies.

-As seen, there may potential solutions for your problem.
-As much as the problem is frustrating, you can manage your dog with close supervision when you are around, and the aid of helpful tools to deter unwanted licking and chewing of the wound when your are away.
+As seen, there may potential solutions to your problem.
+As much as the problem is frustrating, you can manage your dog with close supervision when you are around, and the aid of helpful tools to deter unwanted licking and chewing of the wound when you are away.

 - Dog Health: Why Foxtails are a Threat to Your Dog